Reef (band): Commercial success (1994–1999)

 During 1994 and 1995, Reef supported Paul Weller, the Rolling Stones and Soundgarden, amongst others.

 Both the "Good Feeling" and "Naked" singles came from Reef's 1995 release, their now gold debut album Replenish.
 The album was recorded in the remote Cornish Sawmills recording studio and in a studio in Bath.

 In mid-1995 they released a four-track single release: "Weird".
 It was non-commercial and the band had said it was aimed at fans.
 "Sunrise Shakers", one of the B-sides to "Weird", was later included in snowboarding film Day Tripper, by independent film maker Christian Stevenson who later directed a promotional video for the band's 1999 single, "Sweety".

 The follow-up to Replenish was 1997's Glow, with the band using more varied instruments and was produced by the Black Crowes' record producer, George Drakoulious and engineered by Jim Scott, in Los Angeles.
 It spawned the singles "Place Your Hands", "Come Back Brighter", "Consideration" and "Yer Old".
-On the week of its release, Glow went straight to number 1 in the UK Albums Chart.
-"Place Your Hands", released on 21 October 1996, was Reef's most successful single to date, reaching number 6 in the UK Singles Chart.
+On the week of its release, Glow went straight to number one on the UK Albums Chart.
+"Place Your Hands", released on 21 October 1996, was Reef's most successful single to date, reaching number 6 on the UK Singles Chart.
 Its video, directed by David Mould, features the band members on pulleys and wires to create an energetic aerial display.
 During their touring in late 1996, the band were supported by Feeder, who were relatively new.

 In early 1999, they released their third album, Rides, recorded at Ocean Way Studios in Los Angeles, used by the Beach Boys for Pet Sounds and Michael Jackson for Thriller.
 They swapped instruments on some tracks, with Stringer and Greensmith playing guitar and Bessant singing on one song.
 Working again with Glow producer George Drakoulias, the band also enlisted the skills of David Campbell (father of American artist Beck) for the string arrangements.
 Rose Stone of Sly and the Family Stone fame acts as a backing singer.
 Jack told NME magazine that the album was showing a more mature side to Reef but they were still having fun, using slide guitars, and trying to achieve a "filmic" feel to some tracks.
 The album was well received by critics but did not match the earlier success of its predecessor, Glow.